What courses can I take to prepare for a career in perfusion?

 What can I do to make my application stand out?

-• A complete application packet with all required materials is submitted before the deadline (November 1) without follow up requests or reminders from the Program Coordinator.
+• A complete application with all required materials is submitted before the deadline (December 1) without follow up requests or reminders from the Program Coordinator.

 • Multiple cardiopulmonary bypass cases are observed and perfusionists are interviewed before the applicant applies.